cauabernardino/newscompiler/README.md

 # News Compiler

-Compilation of news from a chosen subject for the last 24 hours.
+Compilation of news for a given subject.

 *A project made with the purpose of studying automation, scraping and file manipulation with Python.*